ianlintner/forum/memory-bank/activeContext.md

 # Active Development Context

 ## Current Focus

+[2025-04-15 02:16:54] - **Agent-Driven Architecture Development**
+- Implemented autonomous senator agents with memory, goals, and decision-making
+- Created an environment for agent interactions and event propagation
+- Unified traditional presentation layer with agent-driven logic
+- Fixed topic parsing and generation issues for better display

 [2025-04-14 00:51:30] - **Player Interaction in Debate System**
 - Integrated player interaction capabilities into the debate system